Mamiya range - an overview

 1950 - 1954 - The Range Evolves

-Although the precise dating is presently uncertain, it’s clear that Mamiya soon began to entertain visions of entering the high-performance arena with products that might help to establish the Mamiya company’s credentials through competition success.
+Although the precise dating is presently uncertain, it’s clear that Minoru Sato soon began to entertain visions of entering the high-performance arena with products that might help to reinforce the credentials of the Mamiya model engines through competition success.
 The result was the appearance of “racing” versions of both the original Mamiya 60 and the Mamiya 29.
 As far as is presently known, neither of these models was ever offered in spark ignition configuration, suggesting that they both post-dated the end of the spark ignition era.
 It thus seems most probable that these racing models first appeared in late 1949 or perhaps early 1950.

-At first sight this feature might appear a little odd for a racing engine, but in fact there was sound reasoning behind it.
-The fact has long been recognized that the contribution of front ball races to classic model engine performance is relatively small, since they are located at the most lightly-loaded end of the shaft (assuming that the prop is well balanced).
-The one exception to this principle would be in the case of engines intended for car or hydroplane service, where the weight of the flywhel and/or the forces generated by gearing may impose a significant lateral loading on the front of the shaft.
+At first sight this feature might appear a little odd for a racing engine, but in reality there was sound reasoning behind it.
+The fact had long been recognized that the contribution of front ball races to classic model engine performance is relatively small, since they are located at the most lightly-loaded end of the shaft (assuming that the prop is well balanced).
+The one exception to this principle would be in the case of engines intended for car or hydroplane service, where the weight of the flywheel and/or the reactive forces generated by gearing may impose a significant lateral loading on the front of the shaft.

 A ball race at the loaded (rear) end of the shaft does far more to absorb loads, offset friction losses and minimize wear than a front race.
 In addition, the need to accommodate a second ball race inevitably adds extra weight and bulk to the engine.
 In reality, this additional weight contributes relatively little to the engine’s effectiveness.
 Finally, the extra ball race represents an increase in cost for relatively little return.

-It's likely that the thinking behind this design decision went very much along the above lines.
+It's very likely that the thinking behind this design decision followed the above lines.
 Attentive readers may recall my earlier comment to the effect that Japanese model engine design thinking at this time went very much along minimalist lines - a feature was only included if it contributed materially to the engine's performance or longevity.
 The omission of the front ball-race was entirely consistent with this design philosophy.

-My second example of the Mamiya 60 RV bears the serial number 00754.
+My second example of the Mamiya 60 RV bears the serial number 00754 on the exhaust-side mounting lug, but does not display the Tokyo Hobbycrafts stamping on the bypass-side lug.
 It is unmodified and seemingly very little used.
 It features an updated head having a vertically-oriented glow-plug which is offset towards the transfer side.
-Rather surprisingly, the head continues to be retained by only four screws - a seemingly inadequate arrangement.
+Rather surprisingly, the head continues to be retained by only four screws - a seemingly inadequate arrangement, particularly for a racing engine.
+The motor also has a nicely-executed aluminium alloy prop driver in place of the earlier steel item.
 My friend and colleague Alan Strutt owns identical engine number 00763.

-The cited figures were the only three confirmed serial numbers for this model at the time of writing.
-This unit too appears to have been manufactured in very limited quantities - examples are extremely rare today.
+The cited figures were the only three confirmed serial numbers for this model as of early 2019, when this article was last reviewed and updated.
+The Mamiya 60 RV appears to have been manufactured in very limited quantities - examples are extremely rare today.
 The engine starts and runs very well indeed, as my own bench tests have confirmed, although maintaining a good head seal is an ongoing challenge.

-At first sight, the serial number on Alan's example of the engine might be taken to imply that at least 763 examples of this model were made.
+At first sight, the serial number on Alan's example of the engine might be taken to imply that at least 763 examples were made.
 However, that in turn would suggest that the Mamiya 60 RV was manufactured in comparable quantities to its earlier FRV sibling.
-The relative numbers of known survivors argues very strongly against this possibility - the 60 RV is far less frequently encountered than the companion FRV variant, which is itself far from common.
+The relative numbers of known survivors argue very strongly against this possibility - the 60 RV is far less frequently encountered than the companion FRV variant, which is itself far from common.

-I suspect that the first two "00" digits are model identifiers for the disc valve glow-plug version of the engine, just as the "20" digits appear to have been for the spark ignition FRV model.
-It seems probable that the serial numbering sequence for the Mamiya 60 RV started at some intermediate figure - quite possibly 00700.
-This would make my lower-numbered example one of the first such engines produced.
-The fact that it features an earlier-style head certainly seems consistent with the idea that it was made at a time when the design was still evolving.
+I suspect that the first two "00" digits are model identifiers for the disc valve glow-plug version of the Mamiya 60, just as the "20" digits appear to have been for the spark ignition FRV model.
+It also seems probable that the serial numbering sequence for the Mamiya 60 RV started at some intermediate figure - quite possibly 00701.
+Such a starting point would be completely consistent with the previously-expressed idea that my lower-numbered example is one of the first such engines produced.
+The fact that it features an earlier-style head along with a spark ignition prop driver and shaft certainly seems consistent with the idea that it was made at a time when the design was still evolving.
 However, only the provision of more serial numbers for this model would help to resolve this question.
 Contributions, please!!